Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Introduction

 \subsection{Related Work}

-Statistical inference for the high-dimensional linear model with complete data has been studied by \cite{zhang2014confidence,van2014asymptotically,javanmard2014confidence,javanmard2014hypothesis,javanmard2018debiasing,buhlmann2013statistical,ning2017}, where they proposed confidence intervals and multiple testing adjustments for individual regression coefficients or their projections to low-dimensional components.
-The main idea of their approaches is to correct the bias of Lasso or ridge regression vector \citep{hoerl1970ridge} by estimating a relaxed inverse of the gram matrix or the projection matrix, which is also known as the one-step update \citep{VDV2000} in the classical study of semi-parametric inference.
-More recently, \cite{sai2020debiasing} provided a bootstrap procedure for debiasing the Lasso solution, while \cite{javanmard2020flexible} presented a flexible framework for testing general hypotheses of regression coefficients. \cite{battey2023inference} considered inferring the linear model by treating each regression coefficient in turn as the interest parameter and finding an optimal transformation to orthogonalize the remaining coefficients.
+Statistical inference for the high-dimensional linear model with complete data has been studied by \cite{zhang2014confidence,van2014asymptotically,javanmard2014confidence,javanmard2014hypothesis,javanmard2018debiasing,buhlmann2013statistical,ning2017,bellec2022biasing}, where they proposed a debiased Lasso estimator to construct confidence intervals and multiple testing adjustments for individual regression coefficients or their projections to low-dimensional components.
+The main idea of their approaches is to correct the bias of the Lasso or ridge regression vector \citep{hoerl1970ridge} by estimating a relaxed inverse of the gram matrix or the projection matrix.
+This is also known as the one-step update in the classical study of semi-parametric inference \citep{VDV2000}.
+More recently, \cite{zhang2017simultaneous,sai2020debiasing} provided a bootstrap procedure for debiasing the Lasso solution, while \cite{javanmard2020flexible} presented a flexible framework for testing general hypotheses of regression coefficients. \cite{battey2023inference} considered inferring the linear model by treating each regression coefficient in turn as the parameter of interest and finding an optimal transformation to orthogonalize the remaining coefficients.
 Moreover, some of the above ideas have been extended to parameter estimation and inference for high-dimensional generalized linear models by \cite{belloni2016post,guo2016tests,xia2020revisit,shi2021statistical,cai2021statistical,guo2021inference,ma2021global}.

 The asymptotic normality of the aforementioned debiasing methods requires the regression vector $\beta_0$ to lie in the ultra-sparse regime $s_{\beta}=o\left(\frac{\sqrt{n}}{\log d}\right)$ as our proposed debiasing method.
 Under the known covariance matrix and Gaussian design, \cite{javanmard2018debiasing} alleviated the sparsity requirement to $s_{\beta} =o\left(\frac{n}{(\log d)^2}\right)$.
 In addition, \cite{cai2016confidence} considered constructing confidence intervals for the regression function $m_0(x)=x^T\beta_0$ in the moderate-sparse region $\frac{\sqrt{n}}{\log d} \ll s_{\beta} \lesssim \frac{n}{\log d}$ and establish the minimaxity and adaptivity for their confidence intervals with a prior knowledge of the sparsity level $s_{\beta}$; see also \cite{nickl2013confidence,cai2018accuracy} for the related discussion.